hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Full YOLO compilation now passes both resize operations, all three MaxPools, the first three head transposes, and the fused DFL16 chain, then stops at the full-schedule TCDM capacity check.
-Structural compact C16 handling and striped DMA3D Concat gathering reduce the peak from 1,659,008 to 640,320 bytes (61.4%).
+Structural compact C16 handling and striped DMA3D Concat gathering reduce the peak from 1,659,008 to 604,800 bytes (63.5%).
+The selected C144-to-C80 class slice is now a compact metadata view;
+  AFU LUT reads that contiguous view directly and its point drops to 470,400 bytes.
 The 80x80 C16x3 CSP cascade and 40x40 C128+C64 neck cascade each use 517,120 bytes.
-The next maximum is head op 172: a C80x2100 LUT while 471,360 bytes remain live.
+The next maximum is the out-of-place compact three-head C144x2100 Concat, whose 302,400-byte input and output live ranges overlap.
   Stem cascade 3 is also still 563,200 bytes and must be brought below the 520,192-byte release limit.

 ### Other retained evidence